pbi-actuarial-consultants/PBI_ALM_DOC/README.md

 ------------------------------------------------------------------------------------------------------
 Software requirements and summary:
 ------------------------------------------------------------------------------------------------------
-As V1.0 of the PBI ALM model we have decided to use the following technologies:
+For V1.0 of the PBI ALM model we have decided to use the following technologies:

 **1. Microsoft SQL Server (Data storage & Calculation Engine)**